-The company's portfolio is invested in global markets which may see significant fluctuations as a result of the Covid-19 pandemic.
+The company's portfolio is invested in global markets which may see significant fluctuations from time to time as a result of a pandemic, war or other event.
 As the company is a long-term investor, the directors intend to maintain the company's existing investment strategy but will keep the situation under close consideration in consultation with the company's investment managers.